jmcvetta/blocker/README.md

 blocker
 =======

-Blocker is an API to write arbitrary data blocks to storage, and to retrieve them by SHA1 hash key.
+Blocker is an HTTP (but not particularly RESTful) API to write arbitrary blocks of data to storage, and to retrieve them by SHA1 hash key.

 ## Status